Better-Papers/sciblog/src/posts/dbo/dbo.md

 Cells that are in the M-phase can be labelled by an intraventricular injection of carboxyfluorescein succinimide ester (CFSE) a cell-permeable, amine-reactive variant of fluorescein.
 The short half-life and reactiveness of the dye functionally restricts pulse-labeling to juxtaventricular cells [@telleySequentialTranscriptional2016].
 After an initial wash phase where fast cycling proteins are degraded, the fluorescence signal intensity is diluted by two-fold after each cell division.
 Using this strategy, isochronic cohorts of VZ cells can be identified and tracked through their proliferation and differentiation.
 However, this fast kinetics also restricts labeling only juxtaventricular cells.
-This approach has been used to visualize the migration profile of different cohorts.
+Hence, this approach is the most useful for visualizing the migration profile of different prognitor cohorts.

 #### EdU

 Ethynyl uridine (EdU) is a nucleoside analog that is incorporated into the cell's DNA during the S phase and is widely used for proliferation tracking.
-The ethynyl group can be reacted or clicked to an azide group in a CuAAC bioorthogonal reaction.
-This is significantly simpler than BrdU, which necessitates the use of heat denaturation and anti-BrdU labeling.
+EdU is persistent through the cell's live and gets diluted into its progeny.
-EdU can be injected system-wide through an interperitoneal injection, albeit at a lower time resolution than that of CFSE.
+The key advantage of EdU compared to CFSE labeling is that EdU can be introduced system-wide through an interperitoneal injection with the trade-off of lower time resolution than that of CFSE.
+To detect EdU,we can react the ethynyl group with an azide group in a simple CuAAC bioorthogonal reaction.
+Unlike earlier nucleoside analogs, like BrdU, this requires no heat treatment for epitope unmasking.
-EdU is also known to be cytotoxic and can trigger mitotic arrest though DNA repair pathways [@ligasovaFatalCombination2015].
+EdU's downside includes its toxicity as it can trigger mitotic arrest though the activation of DNA repair pathways [@ligasovaFatalCombination2015].
 Therefore, we plan to use _f-ara_-EdU, a significantly less toxic variant of EdU for our studies [@neefDynamicMetabolic2011].

 #### iCOUNT